adamnaamani/handbook/pages/definitions.md

 #### Ad hoc
 Ad hoc is a Latin phrase meaning literally "to this".
 In English, it generally signifies a solution designed for a specific problem or task, non-generalizable, and not intended to be able to be adapted to other purposes.

+#### Assignment of Rents
+A charge registered against title allowing a lender to collect rent directly from a tenant if there is a default under a mortgage.

 #### Atomic
 Atomicity is a guarantee of isolation from concurrent processes.
 Additionally, atomic operations commonly have a succeed-or-fail definition — they either successfully change the state of the system, or have no apparent effect.